 The employer contribution rate for the SPRBT is determined actuarially.
-The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2019.
-The rate consists of two pieces: the employer's normal cost rate and the amortization rate.
-The normal cost rate is the employer's Entry Age Normal cost expressed as a percent of pay.
-The unfunded actuarial accrued liability (UAAL) is amortized as a level percent of payroll over a closed period.
-The period is 25 years as measured from June 30, 2010, or 18 years as of the current valuation date for the existing UAAL.
-Beginning with the June 30, 2014 actuarial valuation, new experience gains and losses are amortized over individual closed periods of 20 years using the process of "laddering".
-However, the impact of the experience study was divided into separate "staggers" with the first payment beginning in FY2021 over a 19 year period.
-Other staggers will begin payment in FY2022 through FY2024 with amortization periods decreasing by one year for each year past FY2021 in which payment begins (e.g. the FY2024 stagger will have a 16 year amortization period).
+The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2020.

+The rate consists of two pieces: the normal cost rate and the amortization rate.
+The normal cost rate is the employer's Entry Age normal cost, expressed as a percentage of active member payroll.
+The amortization rate is the contribution required to amortize each of the laddered bases that comprise the unfunded actuarial accrued liability over closed periods as a level percentage of payroll.
+Payment for each base is generally calculated based on a 20 year amortization period beginning 2 years after they are established.
+The impact of the 2016 Experience Study was divided into separate "staggers" with the first payment beginning in FY2021 over a 19 year period.
+Other staggers will begin payment in FY2021 through FY2024 with amortization periods decreasing by one year for each year past FY2021 in which payment begins (e.g. the FY2024 stagger will have a 16 year amortization period).
 The amortization rate is adjusted for the fact that the contribution rate set by this valuation is deferred for two years Should the SPRBT become overfunded, the UAAL will be amortized using a single base over a period of 20 years.

-The increase in the employer contribution rate from 14.74% to 18.48% of payroll was primarily due to the assumption changes effective with this valuation.
-Other factors included a liability loss resulting from salary increases greater than assumed and an asset loss due to a 6.2% return on the actuarial value of assets being less than the assumed rate of 7.0%.
+The increase in the employer contribution rate from 18.48% to 19.82% of payroll was primarily due to the payment beginning for the FY2021 stagger described above.
+Other sources include a liability loss resulting from salary increases greater than assumed and an asset loss due to a 6.8% return on the actuarial value of assets being less than the assumed rate of 7.0%.